fbpx

 Flyr destinations

-Flyr will launch with a small domestic network in Norway based at Oslo Airport.
-They will also run flights to selected European destinations.
+Flyr launched with a small domestic network in Norway based at Oslo Airport.
+They also ran flights to selected European destinations.

 Panorama of Tromsø, northern Norway

-The first Flyr flight will arrive in Tromsø on 30 June.
+The first Flyr flight arrived in Tromsø on 30 June, 2021

-Their debut flight took off from Oslo Airport to Tromsø on 30 June.
-Since then, the domestic network has become established with the following airports:
+Their debut flight took off from Oslo Airport to Tromsø on 30 June, 2021.
+Since then, the domestic network became established with the following destinations:

 • Bergen Airport, Flesland (BGO)